Kernix13/beginner-git-commands/README.md

 git config --global user.email "youremail@somewhere.com"
 ```

 The git config command is used initially to configure the user.name and user.email fields.
 This specifies what email id and username will be used from a local repository.
-When git config is used with the `--global` flag, it writes the settings to all repositories on the computer.

-The `--global` flag tells GIT that you’re going to use the email above for all repos.
+The `--global` flag tells GIT that you’re going to use the email above for all repos on your computer.
 Replace that with `--local` to use different emails for different repos.

 Some people will mention using an SSH key to validate your identity.
 I found that a little confusing so I prefer the method above.